GuacamoleEnjoyer/UNBALATROABLE/README.md

 - NOSTALGIA.
 BITTERS.
 DEMERARA. for hanging chad (Venus, HeroOfYore) C
 - Harm Tower for Castle C
 - Demon child for ... something?
 (Venus) (madness is going to be used for something else)
-- blue soda boy for diet cola
+- blue soda boy for diet cola C
 - nothing beat for invisible joker C A(?)
 - bitcrunched quaver for wee joker C  R
 - cocktail shaker for seltzer (Octave) C